fastify/fastify-jwt/README.md

 - The request has both the authorization and cookie header
 - Cookie is empty, authorization header is present

+If you are signing your cookie, you can set the `signed` boolean to `true` which will make sure the JWT is verified using the unsigned value.

 ```js
 const fastify = require('fastify')()
 const jwt = require('fastify-jwt')